-At Trinity Road our aim is to provide children with an inspirational Science curriculum which offers them the opportunity to learn the skills they need for carrying out their investigations, including questioning, observing, sorting and classifying, recording, and analysing, whilst also developing the concept of Respect, Achieve and Belong.
+At Trinity Road our aim is to provide children with an inspirational Science curriculum which offers them the opportunity to learn the skills they need for carrying out their investigations, including questioning, observing, sorting and classifying, recording, and analysing, whilst also developing a greater understanding of the world.

 The Science curriculum covers a wide range of themes and our lessons are planned using the associated progression of skills documents to ensure that each year group is building on and developing the skills that have been taught previously while in the previous year groups.

 Each year group explores one Science theme per half term, depending on the focus being taught.
 However, the children in Key Stage Two follow a two year rolling programme due to the classes being made up of a mix of children from two year groups, meaning that the children will sometimes need to be working on their partner year groups’ topics rather than their own year group’s specific focuses.

 These themes enable the children to learn about and to respect the world (both locally and globally) around them, and helps them to understand how they, themselves, are a part of an environment and belong in it, together with the plants and animals in the associated habitats.